mpv-player/mpv/DOCS/man/options.rst

     If the channel layout of the media file (i.e. the decoder) and the AO's channel layout don't match, mpv will attempt to insert a conversion filter.

+    .. admonition:: Warning

+        Using ``auto`` can cause issues when using audio over HDMI.
+The OS will typically report all channel layouts that _can_ go over HDMI, even if the receiver does not support them.
+If a receiver gets an unsupported channel layout, random things can happen, such as dropping the additional channels, or adding noise.

 ``--audio-display=<no|attachment>``
     Setting this option to ``attachment`` (default) will display image attachments (e.g. album cover art) when playing audio files.
 It will